sadeq220/docs/js/README.md

 let you “step outside” of React and synchronize your components with some external system.
 > Effects have a different lifecycle from components.
 > Components may mount, update, or unmount.
 > An Effect can only do two things: to start synchronizing something, and later to stop synchronizing it.
+> This cycle can happen multiple times if your Effect depends on props and state that change over time.

 when a component renders, effect checks if its deps have changed, if so it executes the effect callback function.
+To stop synchronizing, the callback function may return a "clean up function".
 > In development, React will immediately run and clean up your Effect one extra time.
 > This ensures that you don’t forget to implement the cleanup function.